brry/course/uni.md

 - aggregate time series (including changing charstrings to date/time objects)
 - read and plot netcdf files (the standard of large spatio-temporal data)
 - R as GIS: read shapefile, plot + edit interactively, export as html (sf, mapview, mapedit)
-- work reproducibly - project management with Rstudio
+- use Rstudio effectively (keyboard shortcuts, rskey, project management, document outline, ...)
-- use Rstudio effectively (keyboard shortcuts, rskey, document outline, ...)
+- reproducible report generation with rmarkdown and knitr
 - use lapply like a pro
 - apply functions to arrays (elegant coding)
 - debug functions